rapw3k/ro-manager/src/roweb/README.md

 * `git` command line tool (depending on the installation option used).
 * Commands are tested to run in a `bash` shell environment.
 * The sample scripts and example commands are written to run in a `bash` shell environment.
 * Pyramid web application framework ([http://www.pylonsproject.org]()), installation of which is covered below.
-Development and testing has ben done with Pyramid version 1.4.2, but will hopefully also work with later versions.
+Development and testing has been done with Pyramid version 1.4.2, but will hopefully also work with later versions.
 * Various other Python packages that are located and installed by the `pip` and `setup.py` utilities.